aws-samples/aws-get-started-workshop/content/01-up-front-tasks/01-review-requirements.md

 **Audit All AWS Activity** - Sufficient auditing of cloud access and activity and separation of duty for access to audit data.

-**Use of Per User Identities** - Use of per user identities to separate access and ensure sufficient auditing.

-**Multi-Factor Authentication** - Use of Multi-Factor Authentication (MFA) for all human user access to the AWS platform.

-**Inhibit Use of Locally Managed IAM Users** - Inhibit use of IAM users for human access.

-**Inhibit Use of Long-term AWS Access Keys** - Inhibit use of long-term access keys to access AWS services.
+**Role Based Access Control** - Access to the AWS platform must be controlled via role based access control.
+Permissions should be assigned to roles.
+Your Cloud Fountation team members and workload owning builders who need direct access to AWS services should must their own identies rather than shared user accounts.

 {{% notice tip %}}
 **Reuse your corporate identity store and overall RBAC processes:** It's common for organizations planning to adopt AWS to require use of their existing corporate identity store and overall role based access control (RBAC) tools and procedures to grant users entitlements to applications.
 This guide recommends that you start simple by first using a small set of users and groups defined locally in the AWS SSO service.
 Once you've established your initial foundation in AWS, the guide provides a summary of your federated access options and resources to enable you to evolve your AWS environment to use your existing corporate identity source.
 See [Federated Access to Your AWS Environment]({{< relref "02-federated-access-to-aws" >}}) for an overview of your options.
 {{% /notice %}}

+**Multi-Factor Authentication** - Use Multi-Factor Authentication (MFA) for all human user access to the AWS platform.

+**Inhibit Use of Locally Managed IAM Users** - Inhibit use of IAM users for human access.

+**Inhibit Use of Long-term AWS Access Keys** - Inhibit use of long-term access keys to access AWS services.

 ### Operations

+Since your first few proof of value workloads will be deployed to production, your existing operational requirements for production applications should be applied.
+The following requirements are examples that typically apply at this stage of adoption.

-A sufficient set of runbooks and playbooks to support common operational needs and scenarios.
+**Workload Operational Runbooks** - A sufficient set of runbooks to support common operational needs and scenarios for the first few proof of value workloads.

+**Cloud Foudation Operational Runbooks** - A sufficient set of runbooks to support setup and ongoing management of using AWS.